Koenkk/zigbee-herdsman/README.md

 - [x] What to do with areq (-> removed)
 - [x] Refactor lib (original source of zigbee-shepherd)

+2019-08-23: Refactoring is done, next up is:
+- [ ] Integrate into zigbee2mqtt/zigbee-shepherd-controllers
+- [ ] Write brief examples here and cleanup this README.md

 ### Start
 ```
 -------------------------------------------------------------------------------